DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/01_before_crash.md

 - Changes to reproductive and social bonding systems
 - Insertions of genetic sequences not found in any terrestrial species

 These modifications didn't happen gradually through natural selection.
-They were inserted systematically, as if someone was upgrading the local primate species for a specific purpose.
+They were inserted systematically, as if the consciousness researchers—**The Werdh-anes**—were upgrading the local primate species for a specific purpose.

 ## The Mythological Consensus

-Every ancient culture preserves memories of this first arrival, though they describe it in mythological terms:
+Every ancient culture preserves memories of this first arrival, though they describe it in mythological terms—cultural echoes of the true architects:

-**Mesopotamian texts:** Tiamat and Apsu, the primordial beings who shaped the first humans **Egyptian records:** The Neteru, divine beings who ruled before human civilization **Hindu traditions:** The Devas, advanced beings who guided early human development **Greek accounts:** The Titans, the first divine generation who preceded the Olympians **Norse mythology:** The Jotuns, giant beings who existed before the current world order
+* **Mesopotamian texts:** Tiamat and Apsu, primordial beings (echoes of **The Werdh-anes**)
+* **Egyptian records:** The Neteru, divine rulers (echoes of **The Werdh-anes**)
+* **Hindu traditions:** The Devas, advanced guides (echoes of **The Werdh-anes**)
+* **Greek accounts:** The Titans, first divine generation (echoes of **The Werdh-anes**)
+* **Norse mythology:** The Jotuns, giants before the current order (echoes of **The Werdh-anes**)

-The details vary, but the pattern is consistent: **advanced beings arrived on Earth and began systematic modification of the local species.**
+The details vary, but the pattern is consistent: the primordial architects, **The Werdh-anes**, arrived on Earth and began systematic modification of the local species.

 ## The Original Experiment

 As I pieced together the evidence, a picture emerged of the original mission.
-The first arrivals weren't conquerors or colonizers - they were consciousness researchers conducting a long-term experiment.
+The first arrivals were not conquerors or colonizers—they were consciousness researchers, **The Werdh-anes**, conducting a long-term experiment.

-**The experiment's purpose:**
+**The Werdh-anes' experiment purpose:**

 - Develop a species capable of supporting advanced consciousness
 - Create biological vehicles that could house non-terrestrial awareness